 You have 1 article left to read this month before you need to register a free LeadDev.com account.

-There has been an explosion of generative AI tools hitting the market this year, many of which are free to use.
-Here are 11 of the best for software developers to try today.
+There has been an explosion of generative AI programming tools hitting the market over the past two years, many of which are free to use.

-These apps, which leverage large language models (LLMs) to understand language, imagery, and code, can answer questions, reorganize information, and provide writing or code snippets.
+These apps – which leverage large language models (LLMs) and other kinds of AI models to understand language, imagery, and code – can answer questions, reorganize information, and provide writing or code snippets.
 Of course, these tools aren’t perfect yet, and still require a lot of supervision to get the most from them, but it’s hard to deny that they can be useful when deployed under the right circumstances.

 ChatGPT

 OpenAI’s ChatGPT is the free app that made the world aware of what generative AI could do.
-While the chatbot might not be the best app for programming tasks specifically, it is still able to generate boilerplate code, translate or refactor lines of code into different languages, and automate rote tasks.
+While the chatbot might not be the best app for programming tasks specifically, it is still able to generate boilerplate code, translate or refactor lines of code into different languages, automate rote tasks, and even help with more complex coding problems.

-You don’t have to pay (there is a Plus version for $20 per month), install anything, or give it access to your codebase to see if the suggestions are good, or if it can explain what complex functions do.
-This makes ChatGPT a good starting point when it comes to exploring what a generative AI tool can do, but there are better coding tools out there.
+While you don’t have to pay, install anything, or give it access to your codebase to see if the suggestions are good, or if it can explain what complex functions do, ChatGPT Plus at $20 per month gives you more access to OpenAI’s most powerful models.
+This makes ChatGPT a good starting point when it comes to exploring what a generative AI tool can do and it can provide good solutions to some problems, but there are better coding-focused tools out there.

 Google Bard